April 21, 2022

 Improving energy efficiency in new homes means reduced demand for energy from networks (even when solar is excluded).
 Considering 1.1 million homes are expected to be built in Australia over the next five years, higher standards could result in reduced need for network expansion and lower capital costs.

-Building a 7-Star home over a standard 6-Star home can be marginally more expensive, but costs substantially less to run every year, from then on.
+Building a 7-Star home over a standard 6-Star home can be marginally more expensive, but costs substantially less to run every year, from then on. - Making new Australian homes more energy efficient will help our country cut emissions and address climate change.

 Climate Council modelling shows a 7-Star all-electric home achieves a 25 per cent reduction in emissions compared to the current minimum standard of a 6-Star all-electric home.